bikexberlin/bikexberlin.github.io/index.md

 **"Surely that costs extra!"**, we can hear you shouting.
 But no!
 It's free!
 NoG is supporting this initative and we'd love to have you with us :)

 Please note the following so that we can all have a relaxed journey:
-- Register on the following form _until thursday, 19.7.
+- Register on the following form _until wednesday, 16.7.
 18:00_ if you want to come along.
 We need information about the approximate number of participants to be able to plan the luggage transport.
 [Nation bike tour registration](https://cryptpad.fr/form/#/2/form/view/YAZqcRuNi8kF901zyef7Bkjm0oyjYt4m1QpJA8aoOok/)
 - Label your luggage with your name and address.
 - Do not bring more than 1 large piece of luggage + tent for the luggage shuttle.
 Additional space would be missing for other travellers.
 - Check the roadworthiness of your transport device before departure.
 We have repair kits with us for emergencies, but would rather move together towards escaping reality than first making your bike ready for spring.

 ### <a name="short"></a> Short Version
 **"This is all too much text for me!"** We even thought of you!
 Here's the short version again:
-- Cycling to the nation together, 5 rides offerd
+- Cycling to the nation together
 - Friday 21.7 at **11:30** and **15:30**, 42 km from [Blochplatz](https://www.openstreetmap.org/?mlat=52.54940&mlon=13.38590#map=19/52.54940/13.38590) at S+U Gesundbrunnen
-- Friday 21.7 at **11:30*, **15:30** and **17.30** 22 km from [Postplatz](https://www.openstreetmap.org/?mlat=52.63762&mlon=13.20489#map=18/52.63762/13.20489) at S Hennigsdorf
+- Friday 21.7 at **11:30*, **15:30** 22 km from [Postplatz](https://www.openstreetmap.org/?mlat=52.63762&mlon=13.20489#map=18/52.63762/13.20489) at S Hennigsdorf
-- Register _until thursday, 19.7.
+- Register _until wednesday, 16.7.
 18:00_ at: [Nation bike tour registration](https://cryptpad.fr/form/#/2/form/view/YAZqcRuNi8kF901zyef7Bkjm0oyjYt4m1QpJA8aoOok/)
 - We can transport up to 1 tent + 1 piece of luggage to Grünefeld.
 There is no return transport.
 - Label your luggage with your name and address.
 - Leisurely pace.
 We don't race and we stay with the slowest riders.